deps.edn and monorepos VI (Polylith)

 a SHA on master so that we can pick up a recent fix for those per-project test suite fixtures

-and support for data_readers.clj
+and support for data_readers.clj.

 tools.build

-has now reached parity with depstar
+The uber task in tools.build has now reached parity with depstar's functionality so

-to encourage people to switch over to tools.build
+I have archived depstar to encourage people to switch over to tools.build.
+The log4j2

-has been spun out into a separate project that provides a
+plugins cache merging from depstar has been spun out into a separate project that provides a

 log4j2 plugins cache conflict handler

-(as of v0.4.0).
+for tools.build (as of v0.4.0).

-In addition to switching all of my OSS projects over to tools.build
+In addition to switching all of my OSS projects over to tools.build for JAR building,

 I've been able to switch our monorepo at work over to it as well for uberjar building,

-and I've abstracted a lot of the common code from various build.clj
+and I've abstracted a lot of the common code from various build.clj files to a new

 library -- build-clj -- that lets you

-file by providing sane defaults for a lot of the options
+simplify your build.clj file by providing sane defaults for a lot of the options

-library automatically includes the log4j2
+that tools.build offers.
+That build-clj library automatically includes the log4j2

 conflict handler mentioned above.

-I've also created a new, simpler tool for creating new CLI / deps.edn
+I've also created a new, simpler tool for creating new CLI / deps.edn projects, based

-as I hinted at in part IV of this series:
+on tools.build as I hinted at in part IV of this series:

 deps-new.
 In particular, this new tool makes